finbourne/lusid-sdk-csharp-preview/sdk/docs/ConventionsApi.md

 > AnnulSingleStructuredDataResponse DeleteCdsFlowConventions (string scope, string code)

-[EXPERIMENTAL] Delete the CDS Flow Conventions of given scope and code, assuming that it is present.
+[BETA] Delete the CDS Flow Conventions of given scope and code, assuming that it is present.

 Delete the specified CDS Flow Conventions from a single scope.
 The response will return either detail of the deleted item, or an explanation (failure) as to why this did not succeed.
 It is important to always check for any unsuccessful response.